How to choose joint supplements?

 - General News

-- published June 28, 2020
+- published

 - by Canes Deer Velvet

-It is important to me that you are empowered to make good decisions when it comes to buying a Deer Velvet supplement, whether or not that ends up being our product is not the issue here.
-I care about you and about the authenticity of the industry as a whole.
+It is important to me that you are empowered to make good decisions when it comes to buying a Deer Velvet supplement.
+Whether or not that ends up being our product is not the issue here!
+I care about you, and about the authenticity of the industry as a whole.

 Where is it produced?